-This plot is rich with interesting correlations that could warrant further investigation:
+This plot is rich with interesting correlations that could warrant further investigation.

-- Women are judged as more intelligent than men. - Women are judged more likely to win a dogfight. - Dress size is only weakly correlated with weight. - Women are more likely to be hired as security guards. - People who look like they have had plastic surgery are less likely to be hired as security guards. - Trustworthiness, intelligence, talent, aging well, wealth, and conservativeness all correlate with one another.
+- Women are judged as more intelligent than men. - Women are judged more likely win a dogfight. - Dress size is only weakly correlated with weight. - Women are more likely to be hired as security guards. - People who look like they have had plastic surgery are less likely to be hired as security quards. - Trustworthiness, intelligence, talent, aging well, wealth, and conservativeness all ٠ correlate with each other.
 An "axis of responsibility"?

-Looking at Tags
+Looking at tags

-In addition to all this ordinal and numeric data, we have a set of free-form tags that users are able enter about a person's picture.
+In addition to all this ordinal and numeric data, we have a set of free-form tags that users were able enter about a person's picture.
 The tags range from descriptive ("freckles", "nosering") to crass ("takemetobed", "dirtypits") to friendly ("you.look.good.in.red") to advice ("cutyourhair", "avoidsun") to editorial ("awwdorable!!!!!", "EnoughUploadsNancy") to mean ("Thefatfriend") to nonsensical ("...", "plokmnjiuhbygvtfcrdxeszwaq").
-In general, free-text data is more complicated to process.
+In general, free text data is more complicated to process.

 The first thing to do is examine the distribution of the tags.
 What's the most common tag?
+What are the least most common tags?